The Romans (Doctor Who): Commercial releases

 A novelisation of this serial was written by Donald Cotton, adapted from Spooner's scripts.
 It is an epistolary novel, written in the forms of fictional transcripts of letters and ancient documents collected by Tacitus; the transcripts include the Doctor's diary, Ian's journal, notes from Nero's scrapbook, letters from Ascaris to his mother, and Locusta's autobiography.
 The novelisation was first published in hardback by WH Allen in April 1987, followed by paperback September 1987; both versions featured a cover painted by Tony Masero.
-An audiobook of the novelisation will be published by Penguin Books and BBC Studios on 5 January 2023, read by several actors including O'Brien.
+An audiobook of the novelisation was published by Penguin Books and BBC Studios on 5 January 2023, read by several actors including O'Brien.

 The Romans was released on VHS as a double-pack with The Rescue by BBC Video in September 1994, with the cover designed by Andrew Skilleter.
 It was released on DVD in a slipcase with The Rescue by BBC Worldwide in February 2009; the Region 1 release followed on 7 July 2009.
 The DVD includes audio commentary with William Russell, Nicholas Evans, Christopher Barry, and Toby Hadoke, as well as documentaries about the production, Spooner, and the show's female companions.
-The serial was released on Blu-ray on 5 December 2022, alongside the rest of the show's second season as part of The Collection.
+The serial was released on Blu-ray on 5 December 2022, alongside the rest of the second season as part of The Collection, and was added to BBC iPlayer on 1 November 2023 alongside most other serials.

 The off-air soundtrack of The Romans was released by BBC Worldwide in May 2008, with linking narration by Russell; the CD also contained three radio spots, including an interview with Hartnell's granddaughter Jessica Carney.
 The CD was later re-released in The TV Episodes: Collection 6 box set by AudioGO in September 2013.
 Metal miniature models of Nero were distributed by Harlequin Miniatures in December 1999.